reactjs/react.dev/content/tutorial/tutorial.md

 The React DevTools let you check the props and the state of your React components.

-After installing React DevTools, you can right-click on any element on the page, click "Inspect" to open the developer tools, and the React tab will appear as the last tab to the right.
+After installing React DevTools, you can right-click on any element on the page, click "Inspect" to open the developer tools, and the React tabs ("⚛️ Components" and "⚛️ Profiler") will appear as the last tabs to the right.
+Use "⚛️ Components" to inspect the component tree.

 **However, note there are a few extra steps to get it working with CodePen:**